On-target Utilities and Firmware

 Debugging with dfx-mgr

-As of 2022.1, dfx-mgr do not yet output debug message with a flag for verbose mode.
+As of 2022.1, dfx-mgr does not yet output a debug message with a flag for verbose mode.
 To see debug messages from dfx-mgr, stop the current dfx-mgr process and restart it manually:

 sudo systemctl stop dfx-mgr.service